DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 I won’t write about the different ways to cope with rejection here; that is a blog post all of its own.
 What I will say is when you decide to try to talk, facing rejection is nearly an inevitability.
 Please don’t let it discourage you.

 It is never personal.
 Sometimes it’s just because there is a lot of fantastic content to choose from.
-Sometimes there are more reasons than that, that are specific to circumstance. and that is why it is good to ask for feedback, to find out what they were looking for, if it matched what you were expecting and if there is anything you can improve on.
+Sometimes there are more reasons than that, that are specific to circumstance.
+That is why it is good to ask for feedback, to find out what they were looking for, if it matched what you were expecting and if there is anything you can improve on.

 As for individual critique, not everyone will be happy with your content and that is fine.
 You can’t please everyone in life or in literature.
 Again, it’s not personal, try not to take it too badly and remember: the talks that I haven't personally enjoyed or benefited from are the ones I can’t remember.
 I imagine this is the same for others.
 If the worst case is that you are forgettable to one individual but your content helps and informs one or more person — well, that’s not a bad job really is it?